Leopold-V/react-parcel-app/README.md

 I use the **parcel V2 version** so some untracked bugs might be related to the new beta version.

 Let me know if you encounter any problem as well as if you have feedbacks, you're welcome.

-v1.0.6 fix : fix an issue with the babel react-app preset causing the build to failed. v1.0.5 fix : build command, bundle analyzer, parcel config file.